Suspence1127/mybots/README.md

 As seen in the teaser gif above, I used the parallel hill climber methodology to design and evolve morphology and behavior for randomly generated robots.
 This randomized robot has a random number of randomly shaped links with random sensor placement, and the links with and without sensors are colored as green and blue, respectively.

-[YouTube Link](https://youtube.com/) (explains the following and shows examples)
+[YouTube Link](https://www.youtube.com/watch?v=lpZJTHlbugk) (explains the following and shows examples)

 The morphospace:<br />

 Any body shape is possible that can be created from random links sized 0.5 to 2 units in the x, y, and z direction.
-Bodies and joints are created as follows:<br/>
+Bodies and joints are created as follows: (The numbers on the phenotype diagram represent one posibility of the order that the robot links were generated)<br/>
 ![BodyCreation](https://github.com/Suspence1127/mybots/blob/finalProject/bodyCreationDiagram.jpg)<br/>

-The neural network of the brain connects every sensor neuron to every motor neuron:<br/>
+The neural network of the brain sends synapses that connect every sensor neuron to every motor neuron:<br/>
 ![BrainCreation](https://github.com/Suspence1127/mybots/blob/finalProject/brainCreationDiagram.jpg)<br/>

-The three possible mutations are explained in the following diagram:<br />
+Each generation a mutation occurs and each has a 33% chance of happening, as explained in the following diagram:<br />
 ![mutationDiagram](https://github.com/Suspence1127/mybots/blob/finalProject/mutationDiagram.jpg)<br/>

 Evolution is conducted and the most fit robot is selected as shown below:<br/>
 ![selectionDiagram](https://github.com/Suspence1127/mybots/blob/finalProject/selectionDiagram.jpg)<br/>

-How the algorithm works:<br />
+Detailed look at how the algorithm works:<br />
 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Click "button.py" to start generation of 5 seperate parallelHillclimber.py (PHC) classes<br />
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 5 random robots are created using solution.py for each iteration of PHC, each with a random number of links between 3 and 15 (configurable in constants.py)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 First link is created in an absolute position of [0, 0, 2] with a random size in the range desribed in the morphospace<br />